-The 2022 AQMP is designed to-primarily to address the federal 2015 8-hour ozone NAAQS, to satisfy the planning requirements of the federal CAA for the Basin and the Coachella Valley.
+The 2022 AQMP is designed primarily to address the federal 2015 8-hour ozone NAAQS, to satisfy the planning requirements of the federal CAA for the Basin and the Coachella Valley.
 Specific federal CAA requirements included in the 2022 AQMP are discussed later in this section.
 Once approved by the South Coast AQMD Governing Board and CARB, the 2022 AQMP will be submitted to the U.S. EPA as part of California's SIP.

-In addition, the 2022 AQMP includes a chapter reporting on the air quality status of the Riverside County portion of the Salton Sea Air Basin (Coachella Valley)-(Chapter 7).
+In addition, the 2022 AQMP includes a chapter reporting on the air quality status of the Coachella Valley (Chapter 7).
 Chapter 8 describes the air quality impacts experienced in environmental justice communities and outline some of the steps South Coast AQMD is taking to address localized impacts.
 An additional chapter provides the public process and participation of the 2022 AQMP development (Chapter 9).